camunda/camunda-docs/docs/self-managed/console-deployment/configuration.md

 ---

 :::note
-Console Self-Managed is available to [enterprise customers](../../reference/licenses.md#console) only.
+Console Self-Managed is available only to [enterprise customers](../../reference/licenses.md#console).
 :::

 Console Self-Managed can be configured using environment variables and configuration parameters.